cyxx/another_js/README.md

 ![Screenshot Water](screenshot-water-640.png)

-# Internals
+## Internals

-The Javascript code interprets the original game bytecode.
+This port behaves the same as the original executable and interprets the game bytecode.

+The implementation of the 26 opcodes can be found [here](https://github.com/cyxx/another_js/blob/master/another.js#L71).

+## Features

+This port has a few extra features, besides the ability to run in a browser :

+* switch between Amiga and EGA palettes
+* switch between the original 320x200 and 640x400 resolutions
+* rewind game play

-# Data files
+## Data files

-As the game data files are not freely distributable (at the exception of the demo versions), you will need to extract and convert them.
+As the game data files are not freely distributable (at the exception of the demo versions), you will need to extract and convert your original files.

 This can be done using [extract.py](https://github.com/cyxx/another_js/blob/master/extract.py).
 The script takes a .zip file as input and outputs a .js file to be included in the .html file.

 For example, the DOS demo data files can be converted with these commands :